A WorkOptions reader wants to know if a pay cut to work from home is a common concession.

 Dear Courtney: In a word, no.

 So be on guard: while you’re in that “thrilled” and grateful zone, you’re also in a vulnerable position to compromise your pay.
 Reset your thinking and resist the suggestion.
-Be aware that your manager’s suggestion may come from an outdated and misguided mindset that telework is an accommodation or employee perk.

 What can you do?
 Here are two tactics to use as needed.

 1. Disregard the suggestion.
 Your boss may be throwing you some conditional bait to reel in departmental benefits (salary savings) as part of the negotiations.
 Don’t take it.
 He’ll likely drop the issue.

 2. If he doesn’t drop it, be prepared ahead of time.
 Put the telecommuting arrangement in writing.
 (Presenting a telecommuting proposal is the best approach when first making the request, in any case.)

 In addition to sections on schedule, job responsibilities, physical set-up, communication, and evaluation, insert a section on compensation and benefits with this single matter-of-fact line:

 Then as the two of you address the specifics of your proposed arrangement, he’ll either agree with the plain logic presented and move on, or be forced to justify a pay cut for work that you’re doing which remains unchanged except for the location in which it gets done.

 If he does the latter, call him on it.
 In a diplomatic way, of course.